sourcemeta/learnjsonschema.com/content/2020-12/meta-data/description.markdown

 ## Explanation

-The `description` keyword in JSON Schema is used to provide additional explanatory information about the schema or its parts.
+The `description` keyword in JSON Schema is used to provide a human readable description for the schema.
 It does not affect data validation but serves as an informative annotation.
 The value of this keyword must be a string.

 ## Examples

 {{<schema `Schema with 'description' keyword`>}}
 {
   "$schema": "https://json-schema.org/draft/2020-12/schema",
-  "description": "The age of a person must not be less than zero", "type": "number"
+  "description": "The age of a person",
+  "type": "number"
 }
 {{</schema>}}